flyfishxu/Kadb/README.md

 ```

 ## Warning
-We are working for make Kadb to a KMP support library, so some of APIs in Kadb may be changed in future releases.
+We are working for make Kadb to support KMP(Kotlin Multiplatform), so some of the APIs in Kadb may changed in the future releases.
+After our works finish, the APSs will be stable.

 ## Express Gratitude